RamPrasadMeenavalli/react-covid19-tracker/README.md

 1.0.0.0|March 15, 2020|Initial release
 1.0.0.1|March 17, 2020|Added property to select default Country/Province.
 Changed the display format for the stats.

+## Want to Contribute?
+If you would like to contribute by adding new features or fixing existing/reported issues, please checkout the [issues](https://github.com/RamPrasadMeenavalli/react-covid19-tracker/issues).
+Leave a comment on the issue which you would like to work on.
+Once the issue is assigned to you, you can start working on the task and submit a pull request.

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**